oforiaddaejnr/ABM/Project2/Deliverable.md

-# Project 2: generating synthetic populations
+# Project 2: Generating synthetic populations

 ## Q1
 This DHS report is for Sierra Leone 2013